 In 2005, she helped to establish the international charity Homeless Child and went on to lead the charity for five years as Director, establishing partnerships with local organisations across Brazil; mainly working in urban slums to tackle issues regarding street children, urban poverty and violence.
 A fluent speaker of Portuguese, Anna-mai spent a further six years living in Brazil developing local partnerships.
 This field experience enables her to understand and develop successful strategic partnerships, having firsthand experience of the difficulties and practicalities in the field.
 Recent independent consultancy includes supporting research for a worldwide UNILEVER children’s education programme.

-Vanessa joined Chance for Childhood following 3 years work experience ranging from volunteering on a small community-based education project in rural Uganda to interning with the European Delegation to the United Nations in New York, monitoring African issues and the Peacebuilding Commission.
-Previously she also worked with Joule Africa, a London-based company implementing sustainable energy projects in West Africa, and with Child Rights charity Street Child, working in Liberia and Sierra Leone.
+Vanessa joined Chance for Childhood in 2013, following 3 years work experience ranging from volunteering on a small community-based education project in Uganda to interning with the European Delegation to the United Nations in New York, monitoring African issues and the Peacebuilding Commission.
+Previously she worked with Joule Africa, a company implementing sustainable energy projects in West Africa, and with charity Street Child in Liberia and Sierra Leone.

 Beatrice joined Chance for Childhood in January 2017 with over 15 years’ experience in fundraising and communication in the overseas aid and disability sector.
 Over the years, she has worked on various projects and issues, from campaigning against landmines and cluster munitions to securing a UK Aid Match funding and running emergency appeals during humanitarian disasters such as the 2015 Nepal earthquake and the Syria crisis.